sevilgurkan/dev-tools/packages/commitlint-config/docs/TEST-CASES.md

 ## scope-empty

+When scope is used, it must contain a valid value.

 | Severity | When  | Value |
 | :------- | :---- | :---- |
 | Warning  | never | -     |